 - 1. Right-click the Speakers icon in the notification area, at the far right of the taskbar, and then click Playback devices.

-- On the Playback tab, click Speakers.
+- 2. On the Playback tab, click Speakers.

-- Click Set Default, and then click OK.
+- 3. Click Set Default, and then click OK.

-Using Intel Wireless Display (select models only)
+Using Intel Wireless Display and Wireless Music (select models only)

-Intel® Wireless Display allows you to transmit your computer content wirelessly to your TV by using an optional wireless TV adapter (purchased separately).
+Intel® Wireless Display and Wireless Music allow you to transmit your computer content wirelessly to your receive/display device, such as HDTV, monitor, projector, game console, Blu-ray player, or DVR, by using an optional wireless adapter (purchased separately).
 For details about using the wireless adapter, see the manufacturer's instructions.